joyliu0000/joyliu0000/README.md

 ## 👋 Hi, I’m Joy
 Welcome to my GitHub space!
-I’m a **data professional** based in Utrecht, living with my three lovely cats, and fueled by yoga and good coffee.
+I’m a **data professional** based in Utrecht, living with my three lovely cats 🐱, and fueled by yoga 🧘‍♀️ and good coffee ☕.

 ## 📘 My Journey